alokMIPL/sveltekit/README.md

 > 1. Call all load() function at the same time.
 > 2. This reduce waterfalls.
 > 3. Be carefull not to re-interduce waterfalls.

+## Server Side Svelte

+> 1. Secrets
+> 2. form input
+> 3. Auth
+> 4. Connection to a db
+> 5. Send emails/text messages
+> 6. Kicking off workflow
+> 7. Anything not safe to do in the browser.